Azure/arc_jumpstart_docs/docs/mission/_index.md

 2. **Comprehensive guidance:** We provide more than just guides; we offer comprehensive, step-by-step instructions tailored for real-world use cases and scenarios.
 Our content is meticulously detailed, with concise instructions, clear screenshots, and comprehensive code samples that use automation to reduce setup time and complexity.

-3. **Unparalleled user experience:** Our dedication lies in delivering a rich and immersive experience.
-We go beyond the basics, curating a user-centric environment that resonates with both beginners and seasoned professionals.
-Whether you're setting up your environment on-premises or in the cloud, our guides empower you to focus on the product evaluation, without being bogged down by unforced technical hardships.
+3. **Unparalleled user experience:** We want to deliver a rich experience, so we go beyond the basics by offering content that resonates with both beginners and seasoned professionals.
+Whether you're setting up your environment on-premises or in the cloud, our guides let you to focus on the product evaluation, without being bogged down by unforced technical hardships.

 4. **Embracing platform flexibility:** We recognize the diversity of your infrastructure, and our mission is to provide a platform-agnostic approach.
 Arc Jumpstart accommodates your infrastructure, whether it resides on-premises or in the cloud.
 Our focus is to ensure that regardless of your setup, you can harness the true potential of the adaptive cloud approach and product portfolio effortlessly.